On the Existence of "Maia variables": Discussion of individual stars

 \subsection{Stars in the SPB domain}

 TIC 354793407 = HD 21699: this star's light curve is dominated by a 2.5-d variation that is linked to rotation \citep{1987AJ.....94..737S}.
 Superposed on that is low-amplitude multiperiodic variability with periods around 40 minutes, typical for unevolved $\delta$~Scuti stars.
-At $T_{\rm eff}=16000$\,K, this star is too hot to be a $\delta$~Scuti star (cf. Table \ref{chemical}).
+At $T_{\rm eff}=16000$\,K, this star is too hot to be a $\delta$~Scuti star (cf. Table \ref{table2_atmpars}).
 However, it also has a large RUWE of 1.81, suggestive of binarity.
 A hypothesized main sequence $\delta$~Scuti companion would be expected to have about 1/60 of the luminosity of the chemically peculiar primary.
 Therefore the small ($<0.23$\,mmag) short-period pulsation amplitudes in the {\it {\it TESS}} light curve would have intrinsic values of about 14 mmag and less, quite plausible for such an object.
 We therefore suspect that a binary companion is responsible for the short-period pulsations.

-TIC 36557487 = HD 49643: similar to TIC 202567458, this star shows groups of closely spaced frequencies between 1.98 and 3.13\,d$^{-1}$ and harmonics thereof, extending out to 37\,d$^{-1}$ that we analogically classify as g mode pulsations.
-Apart from that, in {\it {\it TESS}} Sector 33 the light curve shows a sudden spectacular increase in total pulsation amplitude by a factor of about 15.
-Nevertheless, we find no reason why this object should be a "Maia" variable.
+TIC 36557487 = HD 49643: similar to TIC 202567458, this star shows groups of closely spaced frequencies between 1.98 and 3.13\,d$^{-1}$ and harmonics thereof, that can be discerned out to 37\,d$^{-1}$ in the Sector 6 data and that we analogically classify as g mode pulsations.
+Apart from that, in {\it {\it TESS}} Sector 33 the light curve shows a sudden spectacular increase in total pulsation amplitude by a factor of about 15 in connection with a brightening event.
+We, therefore, suspect this is a hitherto unrecognized Be star as discussed e.g. by \citep{2022AJ....163..226L}.
+In any case, we find no reason why this object should be a "Maia" variable.

 TIC 424032547 = HD 350990: the light curve of this object is dominated by a frequency of 5.025\,d$^{-1}$ whose amplitude is different within the three sectors it was observed.
 Interestingly, the amplitude of this variation is {\it inversely} correlated with the CROWDSAP parameter, i.e. the larger the flux contribution of the target in the photometric aperture, the lower the amplitude.
 This suggests that this object is not the source of the variability (cf. Sect.\ref{tic4240}).
 Furthermore, careful prewhitening of the dominant frequency and its harmonics reveals the presence of a weak subharmonic.
 A phase fold of the light curve around the subharmonic frequency yields a light curve shape indicative of an ellipsoidal variable.